Skip to content

 self.units_row = utils._clean(_df).iloc[1].copy()

-elif self.has_units: # has_units and txt file
+elif self.has_units: # TXT file with a units row

 _df = pandas.read_fwf(path, skiprows=[0, 1], nrows=2, header=None)